 We have launched the Aotearoa New Zealand Science Journalism Fund, to support science-related journalism projects submitted to us via an application and judging process.
 In order for us to do this, we are looking for financial contributions of at least $5,000 from organisations who want to enable quality, investigative science journalism to be carried out here in New Zealand.

-In addition to the seed funding provided by Dr Rebecca Priestley’s 2016 Prime Minister’s Science Communication Prize, we have so far secured three contributions.
-This has brought our total to $20,000, allowing us to launch the second call for proposals, under three specific themes:
+In addition to the seed funding provided by Dr Rebecca Priestley’s 2016 Prime Minister’s Science Communication Prize, we have so far secured four contributions.
+This has brought our total to over $17,000, allowing us to launch the third call for proposals, under four specific themes:

 Subsequent calls for proposals – with differing themes – will be made once more funding is secured.
-In addition, once the stories funded through this scheme are published, they will be linked to a PressPatron account, allowing readers to contribute further to the fund.
+In addition, stories funded through this scheme are published, will include a link to a PressPatron account, allowing readers to contribute further to the fund.

 If you’re an organisation interested in improving the breadth and depth of media coverage of science-related issues of most relevance to New Zealanders, please consider contributing to the fund.
 In return: